ahm3dhany/Broken-Web-Application/README.md

 # **broken-web-application**

-Spring Web-App that contains five different flaws -from the OWASP 2013 Top 10 List- and their fixes.
+Spring Web-Application that contains five different flaws -from the OWASP 2013 Top 10 List- and their fixes.

+## An Overview of Web Applications

+For the sake of simplicity, I stayed away from complex architecture and vague syntax.
+Simply the application has two main pages.. that is _/sixWordStories_ and _/quotes_.
+The former just contains short stories of 6 words only, and the latter contains some quotes..
+Both has the ability to add new entries.

+## Prerequisites

+- JDK 1.8
+- Maven
+- OWASP Zed Attack Proxy (i.e. ZAP) [optional]
+- Netbeans (or another suitable IDE) if you are not comfortable with using the command line.

+## Setup

+1. _Clone_ the repository or _download the zip file_ of the repository and _import_ the project to your _IDE_.
+2. Build the Project using _Maven_, then Run it.

+IMPORTANT NOTE: the Wep Application contains _In-Memory_ Authentication just for the demonstration.. so I think it is not suitable for _production_..
+In real-world you may use database and make sure that your password storage is not taken place as plain-text.. use a good _hash-algorithm_ (no Collisions).. having _salt_ with it (if not you may be vulnerable to _Rainbow Table Attacks_).. you may consider using Bcrypt (Spring offers BCryptPasswordEncoder).

 ## _Vulnerability:_ **A3-Cross-Site Scripting (XSS)**